ChangWynn/CV/README.md

 - Awarded the 'Role Model' title for excellent customer service, exemplary attitude and exceptional dealing skills during employment at the Empire Casino.

 ### Growth Mindset
-- Self-driven and highly disciplined mindset with a strong commitment to setting and achieving objectives gained through training towards a semi-marathon and various sport competitions.
+- Possess a self-driven and highly disciplined mindset with a strong commitment to setting and achieving objectives developed through training towards a semi-marathon and various sport competitions.
 - Genuine enthusiasm for learning and staying up-to-date with industry trends.
 - Currently learning advanced concepts of the React Framework and eager to explore technologies such as with Typescript, React Native, GraphQL, AWS and more.
 - Acknowledged for continual professional growth, leading to promotions to higher positions in both the retail and gaming industries.